-PPGPL (Group
+PPGPL Group

-Assumptions Trinidad & North
+Assumptions Trinidad & Tobago North America

-Tobago America

-Gas supply and quality - based on past performance and management's expectation of the future of Trinidad and Tobago's gas industry. \checkmark х
+Gas supply and quality - based on past performance and management's expectation of the future of Trinidad and Tobago's gas industry.
 Product Prices - based on IHS Markit Ltd published forecast prices.
+IHS √ х

-IHS Markit Ltd is a global provider of information, predictive analytics and solutions for governments and financial markets.
+Markit Ltd is a global provider of information, predictive analytics and solutions for governments and financial markets.
 PPGPL sells its products at a differential to the base Mont Belvieu (MB) price.
-The differential may be a premium or discount to the MB price and its value is primarily driven by NGL product quality and PPPGL's geographic location in relation to the markets it serves. \checkmark V
+The differential may be a premium or discount to the MB price and its value is primarily driven by NGL product quality and PPPGL's geographic location in relation to the markets it serves.
+V √

-Overhead and operating expenses and major maintenance - based on past performance adjusted for inflation. $\sqrt{}$ $\sqrt{}$
+Overhead and operating expenses and major maintenance - based on past performance adjusted for inflation. √ √

-NGL content in gas stream \checkmark x
+NGL content in gas stream $\sqrt{}$ x

 Decommissioning expenses $\sqrt{}$ х

-Long term growth rate X $\sqrt{}$
+Long term growth rate х $\sqrt{}$

-Income Taxes $\sqrt{}$ $\sqrt{}$
+Income Taxes $\sqrt{}$

-Post Tax Discount Rate $\sqrt{}$ $\sqrt{}$
+Post Tax Discount Rate $\sqrt{}$

-Trading volume Х $\sqrt{}$
+Trading volume X $\sqrt{}$

 Trading margin Х

-9 Impairment
+9 Impairment (continued)